dotnet/dotnet-docker/samples/containerized-unit-testing.md

 # Running .NET Core Unit Tests with Docker

 You can use Docker to run your unit tests in an isolated environment using the [.NET Core SDK Docker image](https://hub.docker.com/_/microsoft-dotnet-core-sdk/).
-This is useful if your development and production environments don't match, like Windows and Linux, respectively and for example.
+This is useful if your development and production environments don't match, like, for example, Windows and Linux, respectively.
 There are a few ways to run unit tests in containers, which are demonstrated in this document.

 [Containerized build](containerized-build.md) is a similar scenario and relies on similar patterns.